IEVS Applicant and Recipient Reports

 Processing Applicant IEVS Reports

 Applicant IEVS data must be completed at the initial application and each subsequent RE.
-EWs must use the Applicant IEVS data to resolve any potential discrepancies with what was reported on the application and/or in the interview.
+SSBSs must use the Applicant IEVS data to resolve any potential discrepancies with what was reported on the application and/or in the interview.
 These discrepancies must be resolved before the new certification period begins.
-If the EW is unable to resolve a discrepancy relevant to the redetermination of eligibility for the upcoming certification period during the interview, a “Request for Verification” (CW 2200) form must be sent.
+If the SSBS is unable to resolve a discrepancy relevant to the redetermination of eligibility for the upcoming certification period during the interview, a “Request for Verification” (CW 2200) form must be sent.

-The IEVS abstract/report review is not considered complete until it has been disposed of in CalSAWS and the result is documented in the case journal.
+Important: The IEVS abstract/report review is not considered complete until it has been disposed of in CalSAWS and the result is documented in the case journal.

 If the IEVS Applicant report is received...
 Then...